Venezuela revokes Brazil's custody of diplomatic mission that's housing 6 Maduro opponents

 That diplomatic effort has so far yielded few results, prompting observers to question its utility.
 Meanwhile, police have arrested more than 2,400 people in a brutal crackdown on protests and dissent.

-This past week, Human Rights Watch issued a report connecting security forces and pro-government armed groups to the killing of several of the 23 protesters who died during the protests.
+This past week, Human Rights Watch issued a report connecting security forces and pro-government armed groups to the killing of several of the 23 protesters.
 The report was based on forensic analysis of videos shared on social media as well as interviews with witnesses.

 Associated Press writer Joshua Goodman contributed to this report from Miami.